Bridging the digital divide in rural Guatemala

 Computer Center Curriculum

-Students receive approximately 60-120 minutes of hands-on computer instruction per week.
-They learn Microsoft Windows, Word, Excel, and PowerPoint and can explore the outside world through Encarta.
+Students receive at least 60 minutes of hands-on computer instruction per week.
+They learn typing and web navigation as well as Microsoft Windows, Word, Excel, Access, and PowerPoint; develop basic programming skills with Scratch programming; and can explore the outside world through Encarta.

-All Computer Center students follow a standard, proven curriculum, developed by Cambridge University and provided in collaboration with Educación para el Futuro de Guatemala, an internationally recognized leader in K-12 computer education and training.
+All Computer Center students follow a standard, proven curriculum, developed by ETC (formerly Educación para el Futuro de Guatemala, an internationally recognized leader in K-12 computer education and training).
 The course of study consists of 100 lessons spread over a student’s three-year middle school education.
-At the end of the course, students take Microsoft’s Digital Literacy standardized test.
+At the end of each unit, students complete standardized evaluations to assess their progress.

 Students also learn to apply their technical knowledge to real-world situations.
 The project-based learning methodology used at CoEd Computer Centers not only encourages students to learn by doing, it also provides them with the opportunity to create positive change in their communities.